jzumbrun/boxless/README.md

 id: Required if querying for same query name multiple times, or if accessing previous query response history.
 name: The name is used to find the defined query name.
-properties: Data values supplied to the expression query string.
+properties: Data values supplied to the statement query string.
 sync: Sync will force an async/await on the query.
 All synced queries will load first no matter the request order.

 ```